willardf/Hazel-Networking/README.md

 ### Hazel Networking is a low level networking library for C# providing connection orientated, message based communication via TCP, UDP and RUDP.
-It's aim is to provide a standardised interface for web communication so that using and switching between protocols is incredibly simple.
+It's aim is to provide a standardized interface for web communication so that using and switching between protocols is incredibly simple.

 Hazel is going to be the basis of DarkRift 2 and I'm releasing it completely open source so that members of the community can make use of it, improve it and help find any bugs before DarkRift 2 is released.